468601114_10163683300086729_1164656703144883693_n.jpg

 Outline drawing of a two-story house with a porch, multiple windows, and a tree to the right.

-Associate Judge Jacob D. Lowe built the Historic Kirkwood House circa 1799.
-Accommodating the Lowe family and stagecoach travelers, the two-story farmhouse became a routine stopping place for Congressman Henry Clay and other politicians on their way to Washington D.C. throughout the 1800s.
+The regional lore of the Historic Kirkwood House starts more than 225 years ago.
+In 1799, Associate Judge Jacob D. Lowe built the modest home to accommodate both his family and stagecoach travelers.
+The two-story farmhouse served as a routine stopping place for Congressman Henry Clay and other politicians en route to Washington D.C. throughout the 1800s.

-The Eves family honored the home’s historical significance by keeping the name “Kirkwood” and carefully restoring the original home’s authentic character, including custom colors and furnishings.
+The Eves family honored the home’s historical significance by renaming the property “Kirkwood” and carefully restoring the original farmhouse’s authentic character—including the preservation of core architectural elements and the addition of period appropriate colors and decor.